mtr65/tempidity-logger/README.md

 humidity sensor connected to the RPi GPIO port.

-I started the project by following the guide located at: https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22, this got me up and running and I decided to modify the code to improve and change the logging and display formats.
+I started the project by following the guide located at: https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22, which got me up and running but I decided to modify the code to improve and change the logging and display formats.

-The main goal of this project is to begin learning how to program using Python and to develop the software needed to to build my own Raspberry Pi based outdoor weather station.
+The main goal of this project is to begin learning how to program using Python and to develop the software needed to to build a Raspberry Pi based outdoor weather station.

 Another goal of this project is to learn how to use GitHub for this and future projects.

-UPDATED: May 29, 2020
+UPDATED: May 30, 2020